AIBlockOfficial/Network/README.md

 ```

 Once done you can build the project using `cargo build` and run it using `cargo run`, as per usual.

+..

+## Git Flow

+When working on this repo, please ensure that any branches you may create pull from `master` regularly.
+In this you
+ensure that your local version has the latest code for the project and minimizes the possbility of unnecessary merge
+conflicts.